fyne-io/flatpak_demo/README.md

 For that reason, it is a good idea to vendor the project using `go mod vendor` and add the files to the git repo.

 ## Sandbox permissions
 The Flatpak applications run within a sandbox that restricts their communication with the host system.
-It is generally preferred to have the application be as strict as possible.
-Our example app only opens up filesystem access for the `Documents` folder and the Fyne preferences and document storage system.
+It is generally preferred to have the application be as strict as possible, with no more permissions enabled than necessary.
+Our example app only opens up filesystem access for the `Documents` folder as well as the Fyne config directory to support Fyne preferences and Fyne document storage system.
 Remove these if your app do not need it.
-More information on avaliable permissions can be found [here](https://docs.flatpak.org/en/latest/sandbox-permissions.html).
+More information on avaliable permissions can be found on the [sandbox-permissions](https://docs.flatpak.org/en/latest/sandbox-permissions.html) and the [sandbox-permissions-reference](https://docs.flatpak.org/en/latest/sandbox-permissions-reference.html) documentation pages.

 ## Metainfo and desktop file
 Flatpak requires the application to provide metadata about itself.
 This metadata can easily be created using the [AppStream Metainfo Creator](https://www.freedesktop.org/software/appstream/metainfocreator/#/guiapp).